diogoizele/diogoizele/README.md

 Hi 👋 My name is Diogo Izele
 ============================

-Front-End Developer
+Web Developer
 -------------------

-I have been studying programming for about 2 years 🎓 I have a degree in computer science from Instituto Federal Sul-Riograndense, where I had my first contact with programming using the JavaScript language. 👨‍💻 I am currently pursuing a Bachelor's Degree in Computer Science at Unisinos to increase my academic proficiency in programming and I plan to become an excellent software engineer soon.
+I have been studying programming for about 3 years 🎓 I am greaduated as a computer technician by the Instituto Federal Sul-Riograndense, where I had my first contact with programming using the JavaScript language. 👨‍💻 I am currently cursuing a Bachelor's Degree in Information Systems at Unisinos to increase my academic proficiency in programming and I plan to become an excellent software engineer soon.

 * 🌍  I'm based in Brazil
 * 🚀  I'm currently working on [CWI Software](http://www.cwi.com.br/)
+* 🧝‍♂️ I'm a big fan of The Lord of the Rings 💍

+### Learning
-* 🧠  I'm learning Advanced Practices with React and React Native
+* React - Advanced Practices
-* ⚡  "If In Doubt, Meriadoc, Always Follow Your Nose!"
+* NodeJS
+* NextJS
+* Java SpringBoot
+* C language and data structure

 ### Skills